Sébastien Lecornu: Lavrilleux affair

-It was during Lecornu's term as Minister of the Armed Forces that, in September 2023, journalist Ariane Lavrilleux was sentenced to 39 hours of police custody and had her home searched for leaking information to the press about a secret Franco–Egyptian military operation.
-This is considered by Mediapart to be a "serious breach of the confidentiality of sources."
+It was during Lecornu's term as minister of the armed forces that, in September 2023, journalist Ariane Lavrilleux was 39 hours in police custody and had her home searched for leaking information to the press about a secret Franco–Egyptian military operation.
+This is considered by Mediapart to be a "serious breach of the confidentiality of sources".
 However, Lecornu has never "expressed any regret" over this affair.

 French arms exports to Israel

 In the context of the Gaza war, Mediapart and Disclose are investigating the €30 million in French arms exports to Israel.
 Questioned on this subject by the Foreign Affairs Committee, Sébastien Lecornu questioned the rigor of these media outlets and refused to answer the former's questions.
 Amnesty International France deplored the lack of transparency in arms export controls under his tenure as minister, recalling that he opposed the creation of a new extra-parliamentary commission to evaluate exports of war materials and goods for civilian and military use.
-According to Mediapart, Sébastien Lecornu never "assumed the need to impose an embargo on French arms sales to Israel, even as accusations of war crimes and then genocide in Gaza were becoming more precise."
+According to Mediapart, Sébastien Lecornu never "assumed the need to impose an embargo on French arms sales to Israel, even as accusations of war crimes and then genocide in Gaza were becoming more precise".

 Lecornu publicly stated that France does not sell weapons to Israel, but exports components used in the Iron Dome, which protects civilian populations, as well as elements subsequently assembled in Israel and re-exported, notably for use by the French Armed Forces.
 To support his statements, he declassified a document in June 2025, which he submitted to parliamentarians.
 Three months later, however, Mediapart published an article reporting on the ministry's latest report on arms exports from France.
-According to the article, "orders from Israel amounted to €27.1 million in 2024," partially contradicting the minister's statements.
+According to the article, "orders from Israel amounted to €27.1 million in 2024", partially contradicting the minister's statements.